DeadmanXXXII/KCA/README.md

 # KCA
 Bug hunt msrc 🤞 DB too.

-Here are the steps to reproduce the vulnerability exploit using the scripts
+Here are the steps to reproduce the vulnerability exploit using the scripts to create a malicious instance that begins attacking shared directories within the cdn remotely no-auth or with auth.

 Steps to Reproduce